GSA/ficam-federation/_plan/00_index.md

 ===============================

-For an overview of Federation, please read _What is Federation?_ and watch the informative video, _How Does Federation Work?_.
+It’s true that Federation is a real shift in the way we’ve done in the past, but let's open up some windows and let the fresh air in.
+Federation is good change.
+It will make your life easier and those of your customers.
+Federation will give you and your customers rapid, streamlined access to critical applications and websites--without having to step over that pack of tired old dogs:  many logins, passwords, and multi-factor authentications--just to get to applications or websites you need to start your work.
+Once your agency is federated, you may well ask, “why didn’t we do this before?”

-It is true that Federation is a real shift in the way things have been done in the past, but once your agency is federated, you may well ask, “why didn’t we do this before?”
-Federation gives you back the gift of time&nbsp;&mdash;&nbsp;time that’s now lost jumping over the familiar old hurtles of multiple logins, passwords, and authentications just to begin doing your work.
-Through Federation and Single Sign-on/Federated Sign-on, you and your customers will get rapid, streamlined access to mission-essential applications and the externally facing websites so everyone gets the information they need faster.
+We want to help you and your agency make the transition to Federation.
+Please email any and all questions to us at: fpki@gsa.gov!<!--Is this the right email address?
+Should it be "federation@gsa.gov"?-->

-Maybe:  References to old ways of doing things: they had to ring the local operator to get the state operator… Remember, if you can, the 1993 state-of-the-art, 200 MB HD?
+## Federation Advantages

-* Advantages of Single Sign-on (SS)/Federated Sign-on (FSO) - Nearly seamless acess to applications
+* Single Sign-on (SS)/Federated Sign-on (FSO) gives you nearly seamless acess to critical applications and websites
-* Significant cost reductions for IT infrastructure and internal identity and access services
+* Happy users and customers

-Federation offers significant advantages for your agency.
-Here are some aspects to consider as your agency transitions to Federation.
+* Increased collaboration across agencies and with partners

-## Transition to Federation
+* Significant cost reductions for IT infrastructure

-## Things To Consider: (working...)
+* Significate cost reductions in internal identity and access services

-* Extensive interface with your customers (e.g., user population and many externally facing websites)?
+## Transition to Federation -- Things To Consider:

-* Would your agency users and external customers benefit from streamlined access to applications and websites?
+* How extensive is your interface with your customers (e.g., many externally facing websites)?
-* Federation reduces IT infrastructure costs over time
+* How many mission-critical agency applications does your agency own?
-* Budget and funding sources [**Are there special funding sources?**]
+* Budget and funding sources
-* Stakeholders
+* Size of your stakeholder community
-* Executive Orders, directives, policies, and standards
+* Policy compliance
 * Reporting requirements

-If Federation looks like it would benefit your agency, the next step is to [target and] plan for a Federation project.    **Would the first Federation project be a test case?**
+If Federation looks like it would benefit your agency, the next step is to [target and] plan for a Federation project.

 ## Plan for a Federation Project